pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/882njxpz29))

 Pass the `native` flag for more performance.
-Your component will render once and all updates will be applied straight to the dom.
+The animations will be applied to the dom, skipping any React render passes.
 Just be aware of the following conditions:

 1. You can only animate styles and standard props, the values you receive are opaque objects, not regular values
 2. Receiving elements must be `animated.[elementName]`, for instance `div` becomes `animated.div`